Serving or caring for others can be incredibly rewarding. But it can also be incredibly stressful. So stressful, that it interferes with self-care.

-We don’t have to feel like we have to make big changes.
+We don’t have to feel like we have to make significant changes.
 And we don’t have to do it ourselves.
 That is the beauty of developing and maturing faithfulness.

-We can put our efforts into trusting that God will help us change and improve through the Holy Spirit.
+We can put our efforts into trusting that God will change and improve us through the Holy Spirit.

 When we commit to spending time with the Lord, bring self-care into our prayers (and then prayers come into our self-care), surrender to God’s will and timing, we are changing!

-He takes us on this journey, and we see how little steps of obedience build and strengthen our faith.
+He takes us on a journey so we see how these little steps of obedience build and strengthen our faith.
 Then, we trust Him more.
 And even more.

 Proverbs 3:26 explains, “for the Lord will be your confidence and will keep your foot from being caught.”
 (ESV).

-When I do all of the things above, the Lord reminds me He is present with me always.
+When I did all of the things above, the Lord reminded me He was always present with me.
+Always.

-As I believe He is present and I seek Him through faith that He WILL respond to me for earnestly seeking Him, I find peace, protection, and strength.
+As I believed He was present, and I sought Him and had faith that He WOULD respond to me – just for earnestly seeking Him, I found courage, peace, protection, and strength.

 When we take care of ourselves and work to honor the Lord in the process, we take steps of faith.
 The Lord will accept our actions of faith as obedience.

-It happened to me, and I believe it will happen for you.
+It happened to me.
+And friend, it will happen for you too.

 Increases in the faithfulness of the Lord reduces the fear within us.